itzanuj/htmlemail-website/templates/welcome.markdown

 ---
 layout: template
 title:  "Responsive Welcome Email Template"
-description: "Welcome email for when new users sign up to your service and you want to onboard them."
+description: "Welcome email for when new users sign up to your service and you want to onboard them.
+Responsive, tested with mobile and desktop devices, Gmail, Outlook, Apple Mail, Yahoo and more.
+Ready to use with your email service provider."
 desktop-preview: "/img/preview-welcome-desktop-hd.jpg"
 mobile-preview: "/img/preview-welcome-mobile-hd.jpg"
 litmus-preview: "https://litmus.com/checklist/emails/public/310d736"